seedsofalternative/seedsofalternative.github.io/_posts/2025-05-16-introspection-techniques-and-practices.md

 - **Sophrology** : A mind-body practice blending relaxation, breathing exercises, visualization, and gentle movement.
 - **Bioenergetic Therapy** : Body-centered psychotherapy that combines breathwork, movement, and emotional expression to release physical tension and unresolved emotional trauma, aiming to restore energy flow and improve mental and physical well-being.
 - **Hakomi** : Gentle, mindfulness-based therapy that uses body awareness to uncover and heal unconscious emotional wounds.
 It helps you explore deep-seated beliefs by noticing how your body reacts in the present moment.
+- **Latihan** : Physical workouts, educational study drills, or the deep spiritual and moving meditation practice originating from the Subud tradition in Indonesia.

 ## 11. Introspection and Self-Development Tools